Christmas Closure

 Alternatives

-If you are unhappy with the terms of the Order and would like to change these, you could consider making an application for variation.
+If you are unhappy with the terms of the order and would like to change these, you could consider making an application for variation.
 You could also consider discharging the court order completely.
 Please see our How to Guide on Variation and discharge of an order for contact or residence for more information.

 The Child Law Advice Service is limited on the advice we can provide in this area.
 Therefore, due to the complexities of this subject, we would strongly recommend that you seek the advice of a solicitor before pursuing an appeal.

-This information is correct at the time of writing, 17th October 2023.
+This information is correct at the time of writing, 5th September 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.